holidaycheck/tech-blog/_posts/2018-11-09-simple-slackbot.md

 ## Try it

 As I've mentioned before, this project is open sourced, so you can actually try it out and run for your Slack as well.
 You can find the source code [here][github-quote-bot].
-What needs to be specified is a name of the json file which serves as a source for information that has to be posted, and a name of a Slack channel where it should be posted.
+What needs to be specified is the name of the JSON file which serves as a source for information that has to be posted, and a name of a Slack channel where it should be posted.
 This customization allows you to use the same bot for very different purposes.
-For instance, with other sources of data it could serve you as a bot that post a word of the day in a channel of German learners.
+For instance, with other sources of data it could serve you as a bot that posts a word of the day in a channel for German learners.
 You can probably come up with many other scenarios when it can be used.
 Feel free to open pull requests and make suggestions on how to improve it as well.

 [jacek]: http://techblog.holidaycheck.com/author/jaceksmolak/